adobe-research/custom-diffusion/README.md

 </p>
 </div>

 [Custom Diffusion](https://www.cs.cmu.edu/~custom-diffusion) is a method to fine-tune large-scale text-to-image diffusion models e.g. [Stable Diffusion](https://github.com/CompVis/stable-diffusion) given few (~4-20) user-provided images of a new concept.
-Our method is computationally efficient as it fine-tunes only a subset of model parameters, namely key and value projection matrices in the cross-attention layers of the diffusion model.
+Our method is computationally efficient (~6 minutes on 2 A100 GPUs) as it fine-tunes only a subset of model parameters, namely key and value projection matrices in the cross-attention layers of the diffusion model.
 This also results in low memory requirements for storing each additional concept model (75MB) apart from the pretrained model.

 ***Multi-Concept Customization of Text-to-Image Diffusion*** <br>
 [Nupur Kumari](https://nupurkmr9.github.io/), Bingliang Zhang, [Richard Zhang](https://richzhang.github.io/), [Eli Shechtman](https://research.adobe.com/person/eli-shechtman/), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/)<br>